 - A wired connection and Bria desktop is the best: only a dedicated desktop IP phone will provide more consistently good quality.

 - Then, a WiFi connection and Bria desktop: laptops and desktop computers have better WiFi antennas than mobile phones do.
+However, these calls can present trouble when the signal isn't great, there is interference present, or your Internet connection is busy with other traffic.

-- Using Bria Mobile over WiFi: this can work well over very strong WiFi, but we've found that this type of connection is extremely sensitive as mobile phones do not have strong WiFi antennas.
+- Using Bria Mobile over WiFi: this can work decently over very strong WiFi, but we've found that this type of connection is extremely sensitive as mobile phones do not have strong WiFi antennas.

 Corvum establishes your default settings when provisioning your Softphones, but some settings should be reviewed or adjusted as we cannot control them.